“I’ve cut my hand Corrie!” Jamie screamed down the phone.

-1. In a large pot, on a medium heat, cook the red onion, tomato halves and a quarter of the halloumi chunks in oil, stirring continuously.
-If the mix starts to get too hot, add a couple of tablespoons of water to prevent it burning.
+1. In a large pot over a medium heat, cook the onion, tomatoes and roughly a quarter of the halloumi chunks in the oil, stirring continuously (if the mix starts to get a bit hot, add a dash of water to prevent it burning).
 This should take around 15 minutes.
-(Frying a quarter of the cheese makes absolutely no sense to me but it’s Jamie’s recipe so just do it yeah? 😀 haha).

 3. Add the tomato puree, passata, sugar, chickpeas and the rest of the halloumi chunks and simmer for 10 minutes stirring occasionally.

-4. Mix in 2 handfuls of spinach, once wilted add the other 2 handfuls and combine well along with the yogurt.
-Finely stir in the chopped parsley and season with black pepper (the halloumi is very salty so I wouldn’t add any extra salt).
-Serve with a dollop of yogurt and sliced fresh bread for dipping.
-Boom!
+4. Mix in 2 handfuls of spinach.
+Once wilted, add the other 2 handfuls and stir in the yogurt.
+Finally, stir in the chopped parsley and season with black pepper (the halloumi is very salty so you don’t need to add extra salt).
+Serve immediately topped with a dollop of yogurt and buttered bread for dipping.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.